 How to use the Career Framework

-There are many methods of developing your skills.
+There are many methods of developing your skills and knowledge.
 Research consistently demonstrates that the most effective learning happens when you work on more challenging assignments, and when you are learning on the job.
-There is a learning model that is based on this approach.
-The model consists of spending:
+The “70:20:10” learning model is based on this approach and suggests spending:

 - 70% of your time learning on-the-job

 - 20% of your time learning through other people — for example through networking

 - 10% of your time learning through formal learning — for example through technical e-learning

 The widest part of the funnel represents the “on-the-job” learning that should form most of your learning time.
 The middle of the funnel represents learning through other people, which should form a smaller part of your learning time.
 The narrowest part of the funnel represents formal training, which should form the smallest part of your learning time.